unrealcv/unrealcv.github.io/_pages/index.md

 - [Command List](http://docs.unrealcv.org/en/master/reference/commands.html) - All available commands provided in UnrealCV

-- [Model Zoo](http://docs.unrealcv.org/en/master/reference/model_zoo.html) A list of compiled games with UnrealCV integrated
+- [Model Zoo](http://docs.unrealcv.org/en/master/reference/model_zoo.html) - A list of compiled games with UnrealCV integrated

+- [Demos](https://youtu.be/8kBbTrhsSmQ) - A demo video about applications of UnrealCV.
 ## Citation

 If you found this project useful, please consider citing our paper